cap-js/attachments/README.md

 ### Non-Draft Upload

-For scenarios where the entity is not draft-enabled, for example [`tests/non-draft-request.http`](./tests/non-draft-request.http), separate http requests for metadata creation and asset uploading need to be performaned manually.
+For scenarios where the entity is not draft-enabled, for example [`tests/non-draft-request.http`](./tests/non-draft-request.http), separate HTTP requests for metadata creation and asset uploading need to be performed manually.

 The typical sequence includes: